X3N0x777/Uber-Dashboard/README.md

 Power Query & DAX: Used for data modeling and advanced measures.

-Excel: Assisted in initial data cleaning, exploratory analysis, and merging supplementary datasets.
+Excel/Google Sheets: Assisted in initial data cleaning, exploratory analysis, and merging supplementary datasets.

 ChatGPT: Utilized for ideation, metric design, content generation, and dashboard documentation.